Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 • Profile

-Federico Savini is Associate Professor in Environmental Planning, Institutions and Politics at the University of Amsterdam.
-He combines approaches of political sociology, urban planning and critical geography to the study of institutions and socio-spatial change in cities.
-In his works, he studies the politics that drive institutional change, focusing on the different sets of regulations that shape the working of city-regions and their ecological impact on the planet.
-With his expertise on the study of regulatory frameworks and institutional dynamics, he grasps the pathways towards a form of urbanization that thrives within planetary boundaries.
-He uses a degrowth perspective on spatal planning.
+Federico Savini is an Associate Professor in Environmental Planning, Institutions and Politics at the University of Amsterdam.
+He combines approaches of political sociology, spatial planning and critical geography to the study of institutions and socio-spatial change in cities.
+In his works, he studies the relation between changing planning regulations and socio-ecological justice, and critically explores planning paradigms able to achieve social justice within planetary boundaries.

 He is currently coordinating an international ERC-Funded project on urbanization, degrowth and the circular economy.
 He is founder and coordinator of the Postgrowth Cities Coalition.
 He is part of the community of de-growth scholars in Europe and The Netherlands.
 He is coordinator and curator of the Masterstudio Future Cities and co-initiator and advisor of the social-housing cooperative de Nieuwe Meent in Amsterdam.